3MFConsortium/spec_core/3MF Core Specification.md

 Part II, "Appendixes," contains additional technical details and schemas too extensive to include in the main body of the text as well as convenient reference information.

 The information contained in this specification is subject to change.
 Every effort has been made to ensure its accuracy at the time of publication.

+This core specification is extended with additions, after version 1.2.
+As an example, the prefix "t" maps to the xml-namespace "http://schemas.microsoft.com/3dmanufacturing/trianglesets/2021/07" defined in version 1.3, and the prefix "mm" maps to the xml namespace "http://schemas.microsoft.com/3dmanufacturing/mirroring/2021/07".
+See [Appendix C.3 Namespaces](#c3-namespaces)

 ## Document Conventions